 I wrote this article a long time ago on the Articulate Marketing blog.
-I thought it deserved another airing because it so obviously helps to explain a lot that’s going wrong in the world in the last few years.
+It deserves another airing because explains a lot that has going wrong in the world in the last few years.

 The science of false self-confidence